John Garrett Underhill Jr.: Death

-UNDERHILL was born 7 August 1915 in Brooklyn, was graduated from Harvard in 1937, and committed suicide on 8 May 1964.
+UNDERHILL was born 7 August 1915 in Brooklyn, was graduated from Harvard in 1937, and shot to death on 8 May 1964.
 He served with the Military Intelligence Service from 6 July 1943 to May 1946 as an expert in photography, enemy weapons, and related technical specialities.
 He was in infrequent contact with the New York office of the Domestic Contact Service, of CIA from late 1949 to the mid-'50s.
 The contact was routine.
 Mr. UNDERHILL was not an employee of CIA.

 CIA agent Gary Underhill, again, a name used interchangeably with John Garrett Underhill Jr., was said to have a connection with Harold Isaacs who in turn knew Oswald's cousin Marilyn Murret.
+Reportedly after Kennedy's assassination Underhill feared for his life and confided to friends that a clique within the CIA was responsible.
 Prior to Garrison being able to meet and interview Underhill, he was found in bed with a bullet wound behind his left ear on May 8, 1964.
 Sources differ on whether the cause of his death was suicide or if people or groups had motivations to see him removed because he had secret information that he threatened to divulge.
-His Death Certificate from the District of Columbia Department of Public Health listed the cause of death as "shot self in head with automatic pistol."
+His death certificate from the District of Columbia Department of Public Health listed the cause of death as "shot self in head with automatic pistol."
 He died on May 8, 1964, at his home on 3035 M St, NW in Washington, D.C.
-Surviving him were his wife Patricia D. Underhill, one son John Garrett Underhill III, and a sister Mrs. Ernest Eltinge of Warwick, New York.
-After his death he was buried in the Underhill Burying Ground in Lattingtown, New York.
-His wife Patricia D. Underhill died on December 15, 1973.
+After his death, he was buried in the Underhill Burying Ground in Lattingtown, New York.
+His body was found by writing-collaborator Asher Byrnes of The New Republic who found his death suspicious as, according to Byrnes, Underhill was right-handed but he was shot in the left side of his head.

+His wife, Patricia D. Underhill, died on December 15, 1973.
 A memorial service was held in her memory at Christ Church, Washington, D.C.
 John Garrett Underhill III lived at 10220 Memorial Dr. in Houston, Texas.
-An obituary for him ran in the March 22, 1987 issue of the Houston Chronicle, Section 2, Page 15.
+An obituary for him ran in the March 22, 1987, issue of the Houston Chronicle, Section 2, Page 15.